-Natural calamities are things like flooding, heavy rains, invasion of pests and diseases, Earthquakes, drought and famine.
+Vatural calamities are things like flooding, heavy rains, invasion of pests and diseases, Parthquakes, drought and famine.

-Heavy rains are known to cause damages to people's environment through flooding of water into homes and farmland, washing away crops and domestic animals.
+Heavy rains are known to cause damages to people's environment through flooding of vater into homes and farmland, washing away crops and domestic animals.

-In Uganda in general and Ankole region in particular there has been flooding due to heavy rains.
-Most recently there has been floods in Isingiro and Mitoma districts where children found themselves out of their homes, crops were destroyed and poverty starting from then after losing everything in the homes to flood water.
+In Uganda in general and Eastern region in particular there has been flooding due to heavy rains.
+Most recently, there has been floods in Bugiri and Soroti districts where children found themselves out of their homes, crops were destroyed and poverty starting from then after losing everything in the homes to flood water.

-In Ntungamo district, children suffer a lot when drought kill all the crops in the farmland, pests and diseases kill farm animals like cows and poultry on top of cattle rustling by the Banyarwanda warriors in the 1980's Ye cattle are used as ox-ploughs hence participating in acquisition of food security, preparation of farms for planting hence reasons for famine.
-Because most people in Ankole region are subsistence farmers due to drought and all these have been affected.
+In Tororo district, children suffer a lot when drought killed all the crops in the farmland, pests and diseases kill farm animals like cows and poultry on top of cattle rustling by the Karamojong warriors in the 1980's yet cattle are used as ox-ploughs hence participating in acquisition of food security, preparation of farms for planting hence reasons for famine.
+Because most people in eastern region are subsistence farmers due to drought and all these have been affected.
 Therefore the affected find themselves living in difficult circumstances and hence cannot afford to send their children to school.